pratikid/LEG/prd/project-timeline.md

 ## Notes
 - Update this file as features are completed or requirements change.
 - Each milestone is designed to deliver incremental value, supporting user growth, engagement, and long-term ROI.
+- **Note:** Handling of sources and notes in GEDCOM import/export is planned for a future release.